vincenzo-scotti/llm_cstk/README.md

 #### LM

 In the following, we provide the instructions to fine-tune one of the language models available in the [Transformers library](https://huggingface.co/docs/transformers/index) from [Huggingface]().
-Additionally, we provide instructions to monitor the training process.
+Additionally, we provide instructions to monitor the fine-tuning process.

 ##### Run